Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Conclusions

-Our results mean that the most general available framework for causal reasoning simply cannot account for the violations of the LF inequalities without compromising \emph{both} basic causal-metaphysical assumptions \emph{and} the No Fine-Tuning principle of causal discovery.
-This is a rather radical finding, as this framework is already extremely permissive: it does not constrain the specific theory that can be used in the causal explanation, and can thus accommodate even certain exotic theories beyond GPTs; it also allows cyclic causal models, as long as the separation rule is compositional, such as the $\sigma$-separation rule~\cite{forre2017markov} or the $p$-separation rule~\cite{Carla2023}.
+Our results mean that the most general available framework for causal reasoning that assumes \AOE\ cannot account for the violations of the LF inequalities without simultaneously compromising 1) either \RCA\ or \IS, and also 2) the No Fine-Tuning principle of causal discovery.
+This is a radical finding, as this framework is already extremely permissive: it does not constrain the specific theory that can be used in the causal explanation, and can thus accommodate even certain exotic theories beyond GPTs; it also allows cyclic causal models, as long as the separation rule is compositional, such as the $\sigma$-separation rule~\cite{forre2017markov} or the $p$-separation rule~\cite{Carla2023}.

 Speculatively, how might the existing causal modeling framework be generalized even further, so as to be able to sensibly account for LF inequality violations?
-We see two divergent possibilities: one is to develop a framework for \emph{non}compositional causal modeling, the other is to generalize the definition of a causal structure and how its nodes are associated with correlations among observed events.
+We see two divergent possibilities: one is to develop a framework for \emph{non}compositional causal modeling, the other is to reject \AOE\ by, e.g., generalizing the definition of a causal structure and how its nodes are related to observed events.